 A. You'll need to get a new one attached.
-Head to the U of M Bike Center or email email@example.com to have one mailed to you.
+Head to the U of M Bike Center to have a new tag installed on your bike.

 Q. It's been a significant amount of time since I signed up.
 Do I need to re-register?

 A. No, you never have to re-register for ZAP.